 Anastasia Pavlovic — Web and Video Officer

 Anastasia is currently studying Indonesian studies and sociology at the University of Sydney.
-Upon entering university, Anastasia was keen to return to her Indonesian roots and has since developed an interest in the bilateral aid relationship and children’s rights governance in Indonesia.
+Upon entering university, Anastasia was keen to return to her Indonesian roots and has since developed an interest in the bilateral aid relationship and technology development in Indonesia.
 A 2016 ACICIS alumni, Anastasia aims to engage with both Indonesian and Australian youth through developing unique approaches to AIYA’s social media presence.
 Her biggest achievement to date is her hand being featured in a Toyota commercial.

 Sinead Maguire — Social Media Officer